djdcybersecurity/SoftwareProjectMangementNotes/CHAPTER5-Software-Effort-Estimation.md

 ## 1. Nature of Software

-- software is complex and  intangible
+- Software is complex and  intangible
-- requirements evolve and invisible dependencies often emerge.
+- Requirements evolve and invisible dependencies often emerge.

 ## 2. subjectivity in estimitation